WQWK (FM): History of QWiK Rock

-After leaving the marketplace when being shut down at 103.1 FM by Forever Broadcasting, the active rock format, branded as "Qwik Rock", returned to the airwaves on September 3, 2009 at 5 p.m. on a frequency owned by Magnum Broadcasting Inc. The station seeks to recreate the sound of the original WQWK from years gone by and it even features some of the names and voices from QWK 103.1.
+After leaving the marketplace when being shut down at 103.1 FM by Forever Broadcasting, the active rock format, branded as "Qwik Rock", returned to the airwaves on September 3, 2009, at 5 p.m. on a frequency owned by Magnum Broadcasting Inc. The station seeks to recreate the sound of the original Qwik Rock from years gone by and it even features some of the names and voices from QWK 103.1.

 "Quick Radio" began circa 1969 as an underground/progressive rock station.
-The first sign that their format was about to change may have been toward the end of 1970, when they held a call-in contest entitled "Quick Radio Sells Out!"
+The first sign that its format was about to change may have been toward the end of 1970, when it held a call-in contest entitled "Quick Radio Sells Out!"

 In 1989, WQWK (then broadcasting on 96.7 FM with a Top 40/CHR format) had a frequency switch to 97.1 FM.
 Shortly thereafter, the station format flipped to classic rock and the slogan changed to become "Lion Country's Home of Rock n' Roll".
 Today, classic rock is available with WBUS.

 In 1993, then-WQWK owner TMZ Broadcasting acquired WIYQ (now WRKW) in Ebensburg from the Allegheny Mountain Network.
-TMZ dropped WIYQ's satellite-delivered oldies format to simulcast WQWK's programming over WIYQ, which took the call letters WQKK and the "Quick Rock" moniker.
+TMZ dropped WIYQ's satellite-delivered oldies format to simulcast WQWK's programming over WIYQ, which took the call sign WQKK and the "Quick Rock" moniker.

 In 2004, WQWK moved to 98.7 FM.

-In 2006, WQWK moved to 103.1 FM, which was previously held by WBHV.
+In 2006, WQWK moved to 103.1 FM, which was previously held by WBHV-FM.

-When Forever Broadcasting took the station off-air in favor of talk radio the WQWK call letters were moved to Forever's ESPN 1450, most likely just in case they ever decided to resurrect the station at a later date, but Magnum decided they could relaunch the station without its heritage calls and so one month to the day after the station went silent, it was reborn in a new spot on the dial.
+When Forever Broadcasting took the station off-air in favor of talk radio, the WQWK call sign was moved to Forever's ESPN 1450, most likely just in case they ever decided to resurrect the station at a later date, but Magnum decided they could relaunch the station without its heritage calls and so one month to the day after the station went silent, it was reborn in a new spot on the dial.

 Effective August 31, 2020, Magnum Broadcasting sold WQCK, two sister stations, and a translator to Jeffry and Mark Schlesinger's Schlesinger Communications, Inc. for $1.05 million.